Knowing what a web designer needs to start your new website can be confusing:

-Convey to your Web designer the ”why” behind your chosen domain name…
+Once you buy a domain name, convey to your Web designer the ”why” behind your chosen domain name…

-..and the most from your website designer:
+…and get the best results from your website and website designer:

-5. Decide on your contact details
+5. List your online contact details

 It’s surprising how many small business websites do not display contact details or a call to action clearly.